Aubrey, William E. (P1, C2, L2)

 The citation grew out of work done by Maj.
 Short and other officers last October, when two troop trains collided at Gael, France, killing twenty-six soldiers and wounding many more.

-Several Louisville boys were among the victims as well as others from over the State, including Bufford C. Craig and W. N. Nagle, Lexington.
+Several Louisville boys were among the victims as well as others from over the State, including Bufford C. Craig and W. N. Neagle, Lexington.

 Maj.
 Short crawled under the wreck, where William Aubrey, Owensboro, was pinned and, with others rescued Aubrey alive, being forced, however, to amputate one of the legs with penknives.